- Normal precautions

-Irish citizens, may on entry into the country, be asked to show proof of Yellow Fever vaccination especially when they are travelling from high risk transmission countries.
+Check with your doctor well in advance of travelling to see if you need any vaccinations for Mozambique.
+Passengers may, on entry into the country, be asked to show proof of Yellow Fever vaccination, especially when they are travelling from high-risk transmission countries.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-If there is an emergency, or if you need help and advice, you can contact the Irish Embassy in Maputo.
+If there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mozambique.

 Safety and security

-There is a low threat from terrorism, but you should be aware of the global risk of indiscriminate terrorist attacks which could be in public areas, including those frequented by expatriates and foreign travellers.
+There is a low threat from terrorism in southern Mozambique, but you should be aware of the global risk of indiscriminate terrorist attacks, which could be in public areas, including those frequented by expatriates and foreign visitors.

-If you’re a victim of crime you should contact the local police immediately and get a police report.
+If you are a victim of crime you should contact the local police immediately and get a police report.
 You can contact us at the Irish Embassy in Maputo if you need help.

 You should avoid walking on Avenida Friedrich Engels in Maputo City.

-Mozambique doesn’t have as serious a crime problem as a number of other countries in the region.
-However, it’s a poor country with a high cost of living and those who are obviously better off may become targets.
+Mozambique does not have as serious a crime problem as a number of other countries in the region.
+However, it is a poor country with a high cost of living and those who are obviously better off may become targets.
 Street crime, such as pickpocketing or robbery with threats of violence, is a reality in Mozambique and, as anywhere, the risks increase after dark.

-If you’re visiting this country, take local advice on areas to avoid and follow these basic, common-sense precautions:
+If you are visiting this country, take local advice on areas to avoid and follow these basic, common-sense precautions: